durangoretro/web/docs/tools/tools.md

 To use this program, launch and write in the prompt the file name you want to upload.

-Remember to load the nanoboot rom on Durango first.
+Remember to stick the nanoBoot ROM on Durango first.

 !!! warning "Under Development"